-- firstly, offer advice and support to the alleged victim - report the allegation to their Tutor or a member a staff they feel comfortable sharing this information with or the school nurse as soon as possible. - The member of staff will record this and, if they consider it appropriate they will report this to the Head of Section or Deputy Head depending on the severity of the allegation.
-An interview will take place with both the alleged victim and bully and any possible witnesses. - These interviews will be recorded together with action taken in the case as a whole. - It is essential that tutors, Head of Section and if appropriate the Deputy Head of both the victim and the bully continue to monitor the situation regularly.
+- firstly, offer advice and support to the alleged victim - report the allegation to their Tutor or a member a staff they feel comfortable sharing this information with or the school nurse as soon as possible. - The member of staff will record this and, if they consider it appropriate they will report this to the Head of Section or Assistant Head - Pastoral and Boarding depending on the severity of the allegation.
+An interview will take place with both the alleged victim and bully and any possible witnesses. - These interviews will be recorded together with action taken in the case as a whole. - It is essential that tutors, Head of Section and if appropriate the Assistant Head of both the victim and the bully continue to monitor the situation regularly.
 If the victim and the bully are from different tutor groups and Section of the school, the relevant staff should discuss their findings regularly during the first few weeks after an alleged incident, until they are satisfied that further incidents are unlikely.
-They should record their results. - Relevant staff must notify the Deputy Head of all alleged bullying incidents. - Tutor, Head of Section or in significant cases the Deputy Head, will be in contact with parents of both the victim and the bully about the case and any action taken.
+They should record their results. - Relevant staff must notify the Assistant Head Pastoral and Boarding of all alleged bullying incidents. - If there is reasonable cause to believe that a child is suffering or likely to suffer significant harm, the incident(s) should be treated as a child protection issue and reported to the Designated Safeguarding Lead (DSL) - Tutor, Head of Section or in significant cases the Assistant Head, will be in contact with parents of both the victim and the bully about the case and any action taken.